Part I: A Brief Introduction to ADA Titles II & III

-If a community didn’t meet ADA compliance standards, they may not be eligible for funding through federal grants and assistance.
+If a community didn’t meet ADA compliance standards, it may not be eligible for funding through federal grants and assistance.

-A comprehensive approach to upkeeping infrastructure not only makes a community more accessible, it can also be used to secure funding to complete or upkeep ADA-related projects.
+A comprehensive approach to upkeeping infrastructure not only makes a community more accessible but can also be used to secure funding to complete or upkeep ADA-related projects.

 Upholding ADA compliance looks different from place to place.
-Each community takes their own approach to accessibility, but with individuality comes blurred lines.
+Each community takes its own approach to accessibility, but with individuality comes blurred lines.

 How does your community begin self-evaluating and implementing an effective ADA policy?
 How will they stay accountable?

 As with any long-term plan, success depends on consistency!

 Communities have different budgets and ongoing initiatives that will determine which parts of the city or town are the areas of focus.